Safety and Assault

 Interacting with other people in a new country can often be very confusing.
 It may be difficult for you to get a definition of what is “normal behaviour” in certain situations.
 One problem is in distinguishing between helpful assistance and opportunistic behaviour.
 Is that person being nice to you just to be kind, or are they taking advantage of you in some way?
 If you believe you have encountered such a situation, you will at first feel uneasy.
 Whether or not something inappropriate is going on, there is a reason for your fears and they should be dealt with.

-Further Questions?her questions, after reviewing the information above, advising is available (without an appointment) from the International Student Advisors at the Queen’s University International Centre from Monday to Friday between 1:00pm and 4:30pm.
+If you have further questions, after reviewing the information above, advising is available (without an appointment) from the International Student Advisors at the Queen’s University International Centre from Monday to Friday between 9:00am and 4:00pm.